Detadja/CPTS-121-Yahtzee/README.md

 * Last updated in: 8th March 2020 as Programming Assignment 5 for the course Cpts 121 - Programming Development & Design in C/C++.

 * This program was written in Visual Studios.
-Ideally, import files to local system and run on Visual Studios.
+To run, import files to local system and run on Visual Studios.